macnum/100-days-of-code/r1-log.md

 Did an exercise on HTML tables.
 Learned about scope, id, headers, col, row, rowgroup, colgroup.
 Also explored CSS resets: Normalize, Meyer’s Reset, and others.

+### R1D19
+Learned about CSS units—rem, em, px, %, ch, vw, and when to use each.
+Also explored best font practices and discovered some new CSS properties.

+## R1D20